hpcugent/config-templates/README.md

 ```

-The type binding and definition of the TT module are part of the `config.pan` template, and this usage is very
+The type binding and definition of the TT module are part of the `pan/config.pan` template, and this usage is very
 close to actual usage in actual machine templates.

 #### regular expressions

 We will now make several regular expression tests, each in their own file and grouped in a directory called `config` (also matching the object profile name).
 The filenames in the directory are not relevant (but no addiditional directory structure is allowed).

-We need to set the `metaconfig=` flag to point the test infrastructure which metaconfig-controlled file this is supposed to test.
+We need to set the `metaconfigservice=` flag to point the test infrastructure which metaconfig-controlled file this is supposed to test.

-In principle only one of the templates should set it this path (and if multiple ones are set, they all have to be equal).
+In principle only one of the regexp tests should set this flag (and if multiple ones are set, they all have to be equal).
+You cannot test different metaconfig file paths from the same profile.

 Lets start with a regexp test identical to the `simple` test above, `tests/regexps/config/base`:

 ```
 Simple base test